Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/doe.rst

 Methodology Overview
 ---------------------

 Model-based Design of Experiments (MBDoE) is a technique to maximize the information gain of experiments by directly using science-based models with physically meaningful parameters.
 It is one key component in the model calibration and uncertainty quantification workflow shown below:

 .. figure:: flowchart.png
    :scale: 25 %

    The exploratory analysis, parameter estimation, uncertainty analysis, and MBDoE are combined into an iterative framework to select, refine, and calibrate science-based mathematical models with quantified uncertainty.
 Currently, Pyomo.DoE focuses on increasing parameter precision.

 Pyomo.DoE provides the exploratory analysis and MBDoE capabilities to the Pyomo ecosystem.
 The user provides one Pyomo model, a set of parameter nominal values, the allowable design spaces for design variables, and the assumed observation error model.
 During exploratory analysis, Pyomo.DoE checks if the model parameters can be inferred from the postulated measurements or preliminary data.
 MBDoE then recommends optimized experimental conditions for collecting more data.
 Parameter estimation packages such as :ref:`Parmest <parmest>` can perform parameter estimation using the available data to infer values for parameters, and facilitate an uncertainty analysis to approximate the parameter covariance matrix.
 If the parameter uncertainties are sufficiently small, the workflow terminates and returns the final model with quantified parametric uncertainty.
-If not, MBDoE recommends optimized experimental conditions to generate new data.
+If not, MBDoE recommends optimized experimental conditions to generate new data that will maximize information gain and eventually reduce parameter uncertainty.

 Below is an overview of the type of optimization models Pyomo.DoE can accommodate:

 * Pyomo.DoE is suitable for optimization models of **continuous** variables
 * Pyomo.DoE can handle **equality constraints** defining state variables
 * Pyomo.DoE supports (Partial) Differential-Algebraic Equations (PDAE) models via Pyomo.DAE
-* Pyomo.DoE also supports models with only algebraic constraints
+* Pyomo.DoE also supports models with only algebraic equations

 The general form of a DAE problem that can be passed into Pyomo.DoE is shown below: